a-daszek/a-daszek/README.md

 ## About me

-Hello, I'm Ania, 23 years old IT student, cat lover and music enthusiast.
+Hello, I'm Ania, 23 years old IT student, cat lover and violinist.

 I'm improving my knowledge and skills in building web applications.